benjaminmishra/form3-client-go/README.md

 account, err := client.Accounts.Fetch(context.Background(), accountId)
 ```

-The create api needs an pointer to an instance of f3clinet.account struct to be passed in order for get the full details of the acocunt.
-Note that in all cases the account id and/or organisation id is mandatory.
+The create api needs an pointer to an instance of f3client.account struct to be passed to get the full details of the acocunt.
+Note that in almost all methods the account id and/or organisation id is mandatory to be passed in the request body.
+When this does not happen then the client throws an error.
 For example :

 ```go